What is the NRBA?

 Multiplication of ministry effectiveness through joint projects and special events;

-Fulfillment of a specific ministry vision by using its strengths in a cooperative effort:
+Fulfillment of ministry vision by using each congregation's unique strengths in a cooperative effort:

 Establishment of a stronger, corporate Christian witness within the local community;